 Circle of Fifths Diagram in Music

-The circle of fifths diagram in music is on the right.
+The circle of fifths diagram in music is above.
 It represents all 12 major and all 12 minor key signatures in Western music.

 The circle of fifths is named this because each key signature is exactly an interval of a fifth apart.